barryclark/jekyll-now/_posts/2018-4-22-Road-to-Jakarta.md

 ---
 layout: post
-title: The road to Jakarta EE
+title: The Road to Jakarta EE
 excerpt: It's probably a good time to reflect on how we got here...
 ---